25 Polite Ways to Say, “Just to Be Clear”

 “So, you’re saying” is a conversational way to clarify what the speaker is trying to convey.
 It can be used both in casual and professional contexts.

-See also 25 Things to Say Instead of "Nice to e-Meet You"
+See also 25 Things to Say Instead of "Does That Make Sense?"

 Example: “So, you’re saying, we need to focus more on our online presence?”